The Roofing Alliance hosted its fourth Construction Management Student Competition.

 The teams were judged on the overall quality of their written proposals, project management and organization; feasibility of construction and program schedules; accuracy/feasibility of conceptual costs; quality of safety and quality control/quality-assurance plans; supplemental materials; overall quality of their oral presentations; feasibility of project management, organization and schedule; accuracy and completeness of project costs; and answers to questions.

 The first-place team (with the highest cumulative score) was the McWhorter School of Building Sciences at Auburn University for their presentation as Summit Roofing.
-[Please list the members of the winning team] The team with the second highest cumulative score was Colorado State University for its presentation as Ram Roofing Inc. Team members were: Mahoney Bajwa, Kyle Bloesser, Sam Hughes (team captain) and Ben Jacobs.
+The team with the second highest cumulative score was Colorado State University for its presentation as Ram Roofing Inc. Team members were: Mahoney Bajwa, Kyle Bloesser, Sam Hughes (team captain) and Ben Jacobs.
 And this year, for the first time, the judges awarded the Best Individual Presenter Award to Hannah Redifer from Auburn University.

 A few elements that set Auburn University’s team apart from its competitors included a thorough understanding of the project; a well-prepared, articulate and concise presentation; and well-presented safety and quality control/quality-assurance plans.
 The team was prepared and able to answer specific questions posed by the judges.
 It had a thorough understanding of site logistics and schedule, as well as a strong safety plan, which included planning, training and execution.